You are here

 6. At the regular senate meeting referred to in the previous point, the slate will officially be presented to the senate -- and final nominations will be accepted from the floor.

 7. During the same meeting an election will be held to fill the vacancy.
 The new officer will hold office until the end of the original officer’s term.
+After the election the SEC will disolve unless and until another unexpected vacancy occurs.

 [return to table of contents]